ibportugal/mms142-groupk-2023.github.io/README.md

 **Limited Customization**

-Another issue the low-code and no-code face because of its convenient features is the limitations when it comes to advanced customization.
-Though there is no longer a barrier to productivity, as claimed by Appian, Northwest Education states that low-code and no-code platforms put a barrier to implementing complex design requirements.
+Though there is no longer a barrier to productivity, as claimed by Appian, Northwest Education states that LCNC platforms put a barrier to implementing complex design requirements.
 The same article exemplified an enterprise that does not find low-code and no-code platforms flexible, as it might not be able to build a "highly specialized accounting software tailored to their industry-specific needs".
 Although Low-code and no-code are cost-saving and accessible, they might limit what users can create.

 **Possible Learning Curve**